 - Lead paint inspections and maintenance – conducted at 13 facilities, including Cromwell, Eastern Federalsburg maintenance yard, Kirk, MARC Martins maintenance, MARC storage in Frederick County, North Avenue Light Rail Maintenance shop, Northwest Main Shop and MOW building, Old Court Maintenance Shop, Washington Boulevard and Washington Boulevard Bus Maintenance Facility.

-Office of Communications and Marketing:
+Office of Public Affairs and Communications:

 - Website – The MTA website www.mta.maryland.gov contains links to the agencies “Go Green” pages and links to external sites related to other environmental efforts.